-• Status: 4/5/23 - Referred to Committee on Natural Resources
+Status:- Referred to Committee on Natural Resources

-AB 7 - Friedman (D): Transportation funding capacity projects
+AB 7 - Friedman (D): Transportation funding capacity projects transportation infrastructure.

-Current law requires Caltrans to improve and maintain the state's highways, and establishes various programs to fund the development, construction, and repair of local roads, bridges, and other critical transportation infrastructure.
 This bill would state the intent of the Legislature to enact subsequent legislation that would eliminate single occupancy vehicle freeway capacity projects, and allow capacity projects only for bus rapid transit, rail, active transportation purposes, projects that significantly add safety, and projects that significantly reduce congestion, without interfering with existing maintenance and rehabilitation needs.